ImVictorM/Blog-API/README.md

 <details>
 <summary><h4>🖥️ Running locally</h4></summary>

- > You must have node installed
+ > You must have node and MySQL installed

 2. Install the dependencies
 ```